 Nothing mentioned in this post has been sponsored.
 It’s all just my own personal opinion.
 If you like your bloggers to remain independent then please share this post or support me with a small monthly donation via Patreon or with a once off donation via Paypal.

 Photo is my own.
-Feel free to use for non-commercial reason, credit me and link back to my blog.
+Feel free to use for non-commercial reason, credit me and link back to my website.

 We started our quarantine on a strong footing three weeks ago, going out only to buy food or for some exercise.
 Week one and two were easy enough, after all we’re a house full of home-birds and introverts, but now some of us are beginning to climb the walls.
 Okay, it’s me!
 I’ll admit it.
 I was relishing the opportunity to get some work done; I could focus on my college work, tidy up that garden, maybe squeeze in some crafts.
 I reflected back to the visit of the ‘Beast from the ‘East’ back in 2018.
 The slow down in the speed of society was fabulous, I caught up on all my to-dos and a few more!
 Life was good, but this time it’s different.